 Safety, Legality, and Contraindications

 Psilocybin and LSD remain Schedule I substances in most countries, meaning possession is illegal.
 Some jurisdictions have decriminalized personal possession (parts of Oregon, Colorado, several California cities, Portugal).
 Research your local laws.
+The legal risk of microdosing is real, even if prosecution is unlikely for personal amounts.
+Only you can weigh this risk against potential benefits.

 When Microdosing Isn't the Answer